thorstensson/thorstensson/README.md

 ---
 ### About
 Creative developer.
 Consider me a friendly and honest coffee addict.
 I like to express content through interaction.
 I love diving headfirst into APIs, UI/UX, and microinteractions—multidisciplinary.
 Prefer working in smaller teams.
-Plan to move to the green hills of Barcelona.
+Plan to move to the green hills of Barcelona or some green and peaceful elsewhere out of town.
 🐧

 ---